-Manuscript received -; revised -.
+Manuscript received -: revised -.

-In practise, we would not usually want to use electrical measurements to recover the boundary shape, as one could employ mechanical or optical measurement devices to determine the external shape of the body and the position of the electrodes [5], [6].
-In the case of the chest, however, the boundary shape changes with breathing, so it is desirable to correct the unknown boundary shape using the EIT data so that a consistent isotropic conductivity can be fitted to the data.
-To achieve this, Soleimani et al. suggested a method where the electrode positions are perturbed in an attempt to better fit the measurement data to the reconstruction for small changes in the boundary [7].
+In many industrial applications where the dimensions of the boundary are fixed, such as mixing vessels [5], accurately acquiring the boundary information is practical through careful measurements.
+In practise, we would not usually want to use electrical measurements to recover the boundary shape, as one could employ mechanical or optical measurement devices to determine the external shape of the body and the position of the electrodes [6], [7].
+As previously noted, in many biomedical settings and particularly in the case of lung imaging, this boundary is continuously changing [1], [2].
+Lung imaging is an important application of EIT because it offers the opportunity to provide continuous monitoring of patients placed on ventilation support [8].
+In this application, electrodes are attached about the circumference of the chest.
+The boundary shape of the chest changes with breathing, so it is desirable to correct the unknown boundary shape using the EIT data so that a consistent isotropic conductivity can be fitted to the data.
+To achieve this, Soleimani et al. suggested a method where the electrode positions are perturbed in an attempt to better fit the measurement data to the reconstruction for small changes in the boundary [9].
 This technique should result in a distorted image due to the anisotropic nature of chest muscle, yet still preserve useful features of the lungs.

-This type of shape correction could also be interpreted as a type of model reduction error, using the framework developed by Kolehmainen et al. to address inexact knowledge of the boundary shape [8], [9].
-The relationship between an exact and geometrically inexact domain is modelled [8], [10] (which was extended to contact impedance errors [11]) and, once first- and second-order statistics are computed, combined into the inverse formulation.
+This type of shape correction could also be interpreted as a type of model reduction error, using the framework developed by Kolehmainen et al. to address inexact knowledge of the boundary shape [10], [11].
+The relationship between an exact and geometrically inexact domain is modelled [10], [12] (which was extended to contact impedance errors [13]) and once first- and second-order statistics are computed, combined into the inverse formulation.
 This results in the addition of a dense model error matrix to the reconstruction error term.
 The approach of Soleimani et al. gives a formulation that is structurally similar to the model reduction approach of Kolehmainen et al. but is motivated by considering the ability to reconstruct additional features from the data.

 In this paper, we explore the ability and limits of EIT to resolve conductivity changes and reject boundary distortion.
 First, we show that the particular behaviour of conformal deformations in EIT given in previous theoretical work [3] still holds in the case of a finite number of electrodes and a finite element discretization of the forward problem.
 Our example simulations in two dimensions, using a linearization of the forward problem, suggest that the boundary shape and electrode positions can be recovered up to an infinitesimal conformal map.
 This provides an adequate and necessary correction for acceptable reconstruction of the conductivity.
-We also observe the effect of the size of the electrodes and note that the area (or length in two dimensions) of the electrodes is not preserved by conformal mappings [12].
+We also observe the effect of the size of the electrodes and note that the area (or length in two dimensions) of the electrodes is not preserved by conformal mappings [14].
+In addition, we observe that conformal deformations modelled by translating nodes on a Finite Element Method (FEM) mesh with a piecewise linear discretization of the domain, fail to locally preserve angles in the mesh.
+These changes in angle introduce voltage changes at interior mesh nodes where none would be otherwise expected.
 In order to validate these results experimentally, we develop a deformable phantom from which we test the theoretical and simulated results.